Navaratri 2020 in India will begin on

-In Telangana, region of Andhra Pradesh, Navratri is celebrated as Bathukamma.
+In Telangana, a region of Andhra Pradesh, Navratri is celebrated as Bathukamma.
 Here, the 9 days are divided into sets of 3 days and the three different aspects of the supreme Goddess are worshipped.
-The three different aspects or the Tridevis are Durga, Lakshmi and Saraswati.
+The three different aspects of the Tridevis are Durga, Lakshmi, and Saraswati.
 On the first 3 days, Durga or Kali is worshipped symbolizing the destruction of evils.
 On the next 3 days, Goddess Lakshmi is adored who bestows wealth and prosperity.
 In the final 3 days, Goddess Saraswati is worshipped to earn her blessings in our pursuit of knowledge.
 Thus we would find significant variations in Navratri celebrations in different parts of India.
 However, the core concept behind the celebration remains the same throughout; which is the worship of different aspects of the divine femininity of the supreme Goddess.
 In some places, the Dussehra celebration is a commemoration of the victory of Lord Ram over Ravana.
-Thus on Vijayadashami day, effigies of Ravana, Kumbhakarna and Meghanada are burnt as part of the celebration.
+Thus on Vijayadashami day, effigies of Ravana, Kumbhakarna, and Meghanada are burnt as part of the celebration.

 The Hindu concept of Durga or Shakthi is a manifestation of the omnipresent energy of the universe.
 She is the energy behind the creation, preservation, and destruction.
 During Navratri, we worship the different aspects of this energy and this agrees with the scientific fact that energy can neither be created nor be destroyed.

-Hinduism gives much importance to the mother aspect of the God.
+Hinduism gives much importance to the mother aspect of God.
 The universe or the world we live in has the qualities of a mother.
 Just as a mother loves, cares and gives all comforts to her children, nature provides everything for preserving life.
 The divine power controls the movement of celestial bodies.
 It makes the Earth rotate and revolve around the Sun; causing day and night and climatic changes, creating a perfect abode for sustaining life.
 Hence, we worship this energy as Mother Goddess.

 We observe Navaratri at the beginning of summer and at the beginning of winter which are the two important junctures of climatic change.
 Our ancestors have chosen these occasions as the sacred opportunities for worshipping the divine energy.